thetensor-space/OpenDleto/README.md

 ## Install

-We have packaged just the essentials into a single file `Delto.jl` which has rudimentary but stand-alone implementations of some of the chiseling methods.
+We have packaged the essentials into a single file `Delto.jl` having rudimentary but stand-alone implementations of some of the chiseling methods.
 You may download that file alone, but you may also benefit from using the examples in `examples/..`.
 Start with `examples/Demo.jl`.

- - Make sure to have a recent installation of the Julia Language, v. > 1.7.0 seems to compatabile with the features required for `OpenDleto`.
-If you do not have an installation of Julia follow the installation instructions for the Julia system available [here](https://julialang.org/).
+ - A recent installation of the Julia Language is needed (ver.
+1.7.0 or later seems to be compatible with the features required for `OpenDleto`).
+If you do not have an installation of Julia, follow the installation instructions for the Julia system available [here](https://julialang.org/).
  - Clone or Download the `OpenDleto` release from github [here](https://github.com/thetensor-space/OpenDleto).
 Make sure `julia` can be run from whatever folder contains your `OpenDleto` download, typically by ensuring that `julia` is in the path of your operating system shell.
- - From the command line start julia and load the `OpenDleto` package by using `include("$path$/OpenDleto/OpenDleto.jl")`
+ - From the command line start julia and load the `OpenDleto` package by using `include("$path$/OpenDleto/Dleto.jl")`
 ---
 The functions mostly require standard Julia packages like `Random` and `LinearAlgebra`.
-The only other requirement is the package `Arpack` which will be installed by the above include command.
-It is recommended that this package is manually installed by and lines 5-6 in the file are commented out
+The only other requirement is the package `Arpack` which will be installed automatically by the include command above.
+It is recommended that this package is manually installed; the following are commented out of `Dleto.jl` (lines 5 & 6):

 ```julia
 julia> import Pkg
 julia> Pkg.add("Arpack")
 ```

-The code can be used without `Arpack` but it will run significantly slower.
-One needs to comment out the function `ArpackEigen` (lines 274-282) and change the defult function in from `ArpackEigen` to `LinearAlgebraEigen` in the function `toSurfaceTensor`, `toFaceCurveTensor` and `ToCurveTensor` (lines 358, 396  and 436)
+The code can be used without `Arpack` but it will run significantly more slowly.
+To do so, one must comment out the function `ArpackEigen` (lines 274-282) and change the default function from `ArpackEigen` to `LinearAlgebraEigen` in the function `toSurfaceTensor`, `toFaceCurveTensor` and `ToCurveTensor` (lines 358, 396  and 436)

 Our algorithms are provided in a number of platforms.
-  * The bleeding edge algorithms are developed and tested for [Magma Computer Algebra System](http://magma.maths.usyd.edu.au/magma/).
-Core tensor algorithms are distributed with that system and you can follow [TheTensor.Space](https://TheTensor.Space/) for details on extensions and experimental additions.
+  * The bleeding edge algorithms are developed for, and tested in the [Magma] Computer Algebra System (http://magma.maths.usyd.edu.au/magma/).
+Core tensor algorithms are distributed with that system.
+Further information about extensions and experimental additions can be found at [TheTensor.Space](https://TheTensor.Space/).
   * Python access is available to core algorithms through [SageTensorSpace](https://github.com/thetensor-space/SageTensorSpace) for the [Sage Math](https://www.sagemath.org/) (in Python).
   * [Julia](https://julialang.org/) language port is being developed as [OpenDelto](https://github.com/thetensor-space/OpenDleto).